How does General Motors (NYSE:GM) fund its balance sheet?

 The capital structure relates to how GM leverages through debt and equity.

-In this aspect, GM can leverage by having more debt to equity or the other way around.
+To further illustrate, GM can leverage by having more debt to equity or the other way around.

 On the other hand, the company can choose to have a balanced debt structure such as an equally funded balance sheet between debt and equity.

-In this article, we will look at GM’s capital structure to find out how the company funded its balance sheets, whether entirely by debt or equity or equally both.
+In this article, we will look at GM’s capital structure to find out how the company funded its balance sheets, whether entirely by debt or by equity or equally both.

 The debt to equity ratio and debt to asset ratio are the exact ratios that we need in order to analyze GM’s balance sheets.